Tornevall/tornelib-php-netcurl/README.md

 ## Compatibility span (Supported PHP versions)

 This library is built to work with PHP 5.6 and higher (I prefer to follow the live updates of PHP with their EOL's - [check it here](https://www.php.net/supported-versions.php)).
-The [Bamboo-instance](https://bamboo.tornevall.net) used is built in the past, so I'm still able to test the library with older PHP releases too.
-Even if I think they will fail any time now.
+The [Bamboo-server](https://bamboo.tornevall.net) has a history which makes PHP from 5.4 available on demand.
+However, autotests tend to fail on older PHP's so as of march 2020 all tests lower than 5.6 is disabled.

 However, it is not that easy.
 The compatibility span **has** to be lower as the world I'm living in tend to be slow.
 If this module is built after the bleeding edge-principles, that also means that something will blow up somewhere.
 It's disussable whether that's something to ignore or not, but I think it's important to be supportive regardless of end of life-restrictions (but not too far).
 When support ends from software developers point of view, I see a perfect moment to follow that stream.
 This is very important as 2019 and 2020 seems to be two such years when most of the society is forcing movement forward.